 I’m thrilled to write this in anticipation of the launch of The Prindle Post.
-My goal for The Prindle Post is to be a global forum for ethics discussion, but in my first entry from the Director’s Desk, I thought it would be appropriate to talk about my vision for The Janet Prindle Institute for Ethics, the host of The Prindle Post.
+My hope is that it be a global forum for ethics discussion.
+But in my first entry from the Director’s Desk, I thought it would be appropriate to talk about my vision for The Janet Prindle Institute for Ethics, the host of The Prindle Post.

 On July 1, 2014 I assumed the roll of director of the Janet Prindle Institute for Ethics.
 To say that I am excited to build on the foundation that my predecessor, Bob Steele, laid almost seems inappropriate.
 It seems inappropriate because he left us much more than a foundation.
 We have an exciting array of regular programs that have become synonymous with “Prindle” under his leadership.
 We will continue many of the programs Bob Steele started and focus our efforts on new and exciting ways to build on those programs to reach out to the DePauw community and the rest of the world.